Lee Grodzins: Career and research

-Meanwhile, in 1987, he co-founded and led research and development at Niton Corporation, which developed, manufactured and marketed test kits and instruments to measure radon gas in buildings and toxic elements, such as lead.
+In 1987, he co-founded and led research and development at Niton Corporation, which developed, manufactured and marketed test kits and instruments to measure radon gas in buildings and toxic elements, such as lead.
 There he also developed handheld devices that use X-ray fluorescence to determine the composition of metal alloys and to detect other materials.
 In 1998, he left MIT to work full-time directing the R&D group at Niton, and in 2005, he and his family sold Niton.
-His sister Ethel was the President and CEO of Niton.
-He also developed devices to detect explosives, drugs and other contraband in luggage and cargo containers.
-Four of his devices have earned R&D 100 awards, given annually by R&D Magazine to the 100 most innovative technical products in the US.
+His sister Ethel Grodzins Romm was the President and CEO of Niton, followed by his son Hal.
+Grodzins also developed devices to detect explosives, drugs and other contraband in luggage and cargo containers.
+Four of his devices earned R&D 100 awards, given annually by R&D Magazine to the 100 most innovative technical products in the US.

-Grodzins has written more than 150 technical papers and holds more than 50 US patents.
+Grodzins wrote more than 170 technical papers and held more than 60 US patents.
 He was a Guggenheim Fellow in 1964–65 and in 1971–72, and a Senior Alexander von Humboldt Fellow in 1980–81.
-He is a Fellow of the American Physical Society and the American Academy of Arts and Sciences.
-He received an honorary Doctor of Science degree from Purdue University in 1998.
-He is a founding member of the Union of Concerned Scientists and was its president in 1972.
-In 1999, he founded Cornerstones of Science, a public library initiative to help children and adults explore science.
-He serves as its president.
-MIT has named the Lee Grodzins Postdoctoral Fellows Lecture Award for him.
+He was a Fellow of the American Physical Society and the American Academy of Arts and Sciences.
+He received an honorary Doctor of Science degree from Purdue University in 1998, among other honors and awards.
+He was a founding member of the Union of Concerned Scientists and chaired it in 970 and 1972.
+In 1999, he founded Cornerstones of Science, a public library initiative to help children and adults explore science and served as its president; among its projects was the supply of telescopes to libraries and astronomy clubs in the US.
+MIT named the Lee Grodzins Postdoctoral Fellows Lecture Award for him.

-Personal life
+Personal life and death

-His sister Anne Grodzins Lipow was a librarian and library science expert, and his sister Ethel Grodzins Romm was an author, project manager, CEO and Co-Chair of the Lyceum Society of the New York Academy of Sciences.
+His sister Anne Grodzins Lipow was a librarian and library science expert, and his sister Ethel was an author, project manager, CEO and co-chair of the Lyceum Society of the New York Academy of Sciences.
+His nephew is climate writer Joseph Romm.

+Grodzins was married to Anderson for 62 years until her death in 2019; the couple had two sons.
+Grodzins died in Weston, Massachusetts, on March 6, 2025, at the age of 98.